This post may contain affiliate links.

 PRO TIP: Burrata usually comes in a brine.
 Set on a paper towel to absorb excess moisture and let it come to room temperature before serving.

-PRO TIP: Don’t forget the flakey maldon salt!
+PRO TIP: Don’t forget the flakey salt!
 The salt really brings this whole dish together.

 Sign up for the newsletter, its juicy.